TraineeBAM/TheOdinProject/Foundations/README.md

 ***
 <h4>What is the purpose of the head element?</h4>

-> Contains important meta-information about the webpage and tells the browswer how to render content properly.
+> Contains important meta-information about the webpage and tells the browser how to render content properly.

 ***
 <h4>What is the purpose of the body element?</h4>